 Santa Barbara County has a long history of participating in national evidence-based initiatives that have enabled criminal justice stakeholders to assess systemwide challenges and develop effective solutions.
 Reflecting this commitment, Santa Barbara officials were the first county leaders in California to express interest in using the Results First approach.
 In August 2013, the Board of Supervisors formally invited Results First to partner with the county to ensure fiscal responsibility, accountability to the community, and recidivism reduction.

-The Santa Barbara Results First work is housed within the Community Corrections Partnership (CCP), led by the county Probation Department and the chief probation officer.
+Implementation of the Santa Barbara Results First work was housed within the Community Corrections Partnership (CCP), led by the county Probation Department and the chief probation officer.
 Members of the partnership executed memorandums of understanding among stakeholder agencies to formalize the membership, timelines, and deliverables for the project’s working group.
-The chief probation officer oversees the development of the Santa Barbara Results First tools and guides a technical team that includes leadership and staff from the Probation Department; Superior Court; the offices of the public defender, district attorney, and sheriff; and area police departments.
+The chief probation officer oversaw the development of the Santa Barbara Results First tools and guided a technical team that included leadership and staff from the Probation Department; Superior Court; the offices of the public defender, district attorney, and sheriff; and area police departments.